-MetLife Inc. (MET) must probe whether Eduardo Castro-Wright should remain on the insurer’s board after the New York Times reported that the Wal-Mart Stores Inc. (WMT) unit he ran in Mexico paid bribes to government officials, a Yale University professor said.
+MetLife Inc. (MET:US) must probe whether Eduardo Castro-Wright should remain on the insurer’s board after the New York Times reported that the Wal-Mart Stores Inc. (WMT:US) unit he ran in Mexico paid bribes to government officials, a Yale University professor said.

 “This requires an investigation immediately by the MetLife board,” said Jeff Sonnenfeld, senior associate dean at the Yale University School of Management, in an interview today.
 “This certainly has put a question mark around his ability to be a beacon of integrity.
 At a minimum, this is going to bring a distraction to MetLife.”